noahehall/theBookOfNoah/0current/languages/scala/scala.verbose.md

   - scala 3: optional (nizzze)
 - scala 2: indentation wasnt signficant
   - scala 3: super significant (think python)
+- scala 2: doesnt have enums
+  - scala 3 enums are just syntactic sugar for a sealed trait and case objects that extend the trait

 ## terms